-There are so many weapons in Destiny 2, Exotic or otherwise, that it can be really hard to know which are best suited for PVE, Crucible, or Gambit.
-You’ve got a bank full of weapons, sure!
-But which ones should you actually use?
-While it’s possible to just hop into Crucible and see what your teammates have, or what the other Guardians are killing you with, that’s not really a fun way to figure out what’s what.
-That’s why we’re here sharing the best Crucible weapons in the current Destiny 2 meta.
-That way you can work out your loadout before diving into the game mode.
+There are so many weapons in Destiny 2 that it can be hard to know which weapons are best suited for PVE, Crucible, or Gambit.
+You’ve got a bank full of weapons, sure, but which ones should you actually be using?
+While it’s possible to just hop into Crucible and see what your teammates are using, that’s not a fun way to figure out what’s what.
+So here we are, sharing the best PVP weapons in the current meta so that you can work out your loadout before diving into the next match.

 More Destiny 2 Content:

 - Destiny 2 God Roll Weapon Hub – Every God Roll Weapon Guide

 - Everything Right and Wrong with the Iron Banner Changes in Destiny 2